The Building Blocks of a Good ADHD Diagnosis

 You may have heard about one or more of the following diagnostic “fads,” which are generally not reliably accurate or comprehensive tools for an accurate diagnosis.

-Brain imaging: Medical literature is ripe with news of interesting studies on brain scans — including MRIs, PETs, FMRIs, and DTIs — and their provocative results.
+Brain imaging: ADHD is not a problem of brain structure, rather, it’s about communication within the networks of the brain.
+Medical literature is ripe with news of interesting studies on brain scans — including MRIs, PETs, FMRIs, and DTIs — and their provocative results.
 But people who really know about brain imaging and ADHD will tell you that brain imaging is not a useful diagnostic tool — yet.
 We are lacking the large number of normative pictures needed to paint an accurate representation of what “normal” looks like at different ages — making the tool’s diagnostic utility a thing of the future, not the present.

 Neuropsychological tests: Some patients get referred for expensive — $2,000 to $4,000, usually — packages of neuropsychological tests as part of the ADHD diagnosis process.
 Unfortunately, I can tell you these tests are generally useless for making an adequate assessment of ADHD.
 The reason?
-These tests are usually given in an office setting over a period ranging from 20 minutes to two hours.
-They give the tester a snapshot of how that person’s brain might be functioning on that given day, but they don’t communicate a thing about how that person functions in day-to-day life.
+They are usually given in an office setting and take as many as 8 hours depending on the complexity of the test.
+They give the tester a snapshot of how that person’s brain might be functioning on that given day, but they don’t communicate a thing about how that person functions in day-to-day life and relationships.
 Neuropsychological tests are a good way to evaluate brain damage after a traumatic brain injury or a stroke, but they’re not particularly useful for being able to assess and treat ADHD.
+In fact, the American Academy of Child and Adolescent Psychiatry specifically states that neuropsychological tests are not necessary to evaluate ADHD.

 Online “reaction” tests: A wide variety of computerized “attention tests” are available for a fee online.
 The tests’ creators claim they can determine whether a user has ADHD based on his or her ability to hit a certain key every time a particular target comes on screen — and refrain from hitting it when a different target is shown.
 In reality, however, these tests are basically boredom tests — and they can be easily manipulated by people who are naturally adept at video games (which many with ADHD are).
 They very rarely produce false positives, but they often return false negatives, and can miss ADHD in people with quick reaction times or hand-eye coordination.